The Brooklyn Bar Association can assist you in finding an attorney.

 The Brooklyn Bar Association Volunteer Lawyers Project offers free legal advice and representation to people who cannot afford a lawyer.
-The Volunteer Lawyers Project, is the only program of our kind that operates borough-wide in Brooklyn, and the legal assistance they provide solves fundamental problems affecting people’s basic rights.
+The Volunteer Lawyers Project, is the only program of its kind that operates borough-wide in Brooklyn, and the legal assistance it provides solves fundamental problems affecting people’s basic rights.

 How can I resolves a dispute with my attorney?